Narni: History

 From the 11th century it began to increase in wealth and power, was opposed to Pope Paschal II in 1112 and rose against Barbarossa in 1167.
 This insubordination cost Narni a ferocious repression imposed by the archbishop Christian of Mainz, Barbarossa's chancellor.
 In 1242 Narni, prevalently tied to the Guelph party, entered into an alliance with Perugia and Rome against the Empire.

 In the following century it was included in the reconquest of the papal patrimony by Cardinal Albornoz, who also had the mighty Rocca built.
 It was the work of Ugolino di Montemarte, known as il Gattapone.
-He was also author of the plans for the Loggia dei Priori and the Colonnade that faces out onto the Piazza dei Priori together with the 13th century Palazzo del Podestà and the 14th century fountain.
+He was also author of the plans for the Loggia dei Priori and the Colonnade that faces out onto the Piazza dei Priori together with the 13th-century Palazzo del Podestà and the 14th-century fountain.

 In 1373 Narni was given as fief to the Orsini to whom it returned in 1409.
 Occupied by King Ladislaus of Naples, in the 15th century, to be soon again reabsorbed by the church, thanks to Braccio da Montone.
-July 15, 1527 marked a decisive turning-point in Narni's history.
-The troops of Charles V, mostly in fact German mercenaries (Landsknechts), put the city to fire and sword; it lost its ancient prosperity.
+A decisive turning-point in Narni's history was reached on 15 July 1527 The troops of Charles V, mostly in fact German mercenaries (Landsknechts), put the city to fire and sword; it lost its ancient prosperity.
 Even the inhabitants of Terni took advantage of the situation to deliver their blame to give vent to their long-repressed hatred of Narni.
 Its reconstruction gives it a physiognomy characteristic of the cities in Papal territory.
 It became part of the Roman Republic in 1789.
 In 1831 it joined the revolt against Gregory XVI and was annexed to the Italian Kingdom in 1860.